Keeping Vapes and Refills Away From Kids

 - E-nicotine poisoning can happen when the liquid in e-cigarettes is swallowed.
 But kids can also get sick just from breathing in the vapor, splashing the liquid on their skin or getting it in their eyes.

 - E-nicotine is sold in various sizes, from 10 ml (2 teaspoons) to 30 ml (6 teaspoons).
-Just one teaspoon of liquid nicotine can be lethal to a young child, and a smaller amount can make them sick enough for a trip to the ER.
+Even as little as half a teaspoon of liquid nicotine can be lethal to a young child, and a smaller amount can make them sick enough for a trip to the ER.

 - Make sure all e-cigarettes, e-nicotine refills and cartridges are locked up or stored out of your child’s sight and reach.